 Protect Your Child: Be Present for the Investigation!

 Not getting legal advice early on is one of the biggest mistakes that parents make.
 Willing parents who want to show full cooperation and that they have nothing to hide often unwittingly compromise their children’s positions.
-This can potentially hurt your child’s case especially if school, police or CYFD decide to take action against your child.
+This can potentially hurt your child’s case especially if school or police decide to take action against your child.
 The Law Office of Dorene A. Kuffer believes that you should immediately seek legal advice about your child’s situation before allowing officials to speak with you or your child.
 Getting a legal consultation could wind up being the best decision you’ve ever made.

 If Your Child is Accused of Bullying…